strimzi/proposals/050-Kafka-Node-Pools.md

 #### Example

-The following example shows how the `Kafka` and `KafkaNodePool` resources might combine:
+The following example shows how the `Kafka` and `KafkaNodePool` resources might combine to setup a Kafka cluster with 6 different brokers:

 ```yaml=
 apiVersion: kafka.strimzi.io/v1beta2